 Continuous localization is simply another step further toward making localization automated and seamless.
 Thus, what Agile localization aims to be.

 Are you wondering if there is any difference between Agile and continuous localization?
-There is no official definition of what ‘continuous localization’ is, therefore it depends on who you ask (translators, developers, product managers, etc.).
-But, there are two key differences you’ll often hear:
+There are two key differences you’ll often hear:

 1) In Agile, the translation jobs take place in sprints, whereas in continuous localization there is essentially one never-ending (hence, ‘continuous’) sprint (or translation job).
 Or in other words, it’s a continuous delivery vs a job-based setup which leads to the second point.

 2) In Agile, localization is integrated into the Agile process, while in continuous localization, it is fully integrated into the software’s continuous delivery workflow so that engineers don’t have to worry about it once they integrate it.

 In Continuous Localization the content is always ready for a release.
 In Agile Localization the content is not always ready to be released; we need to wait until the sprint is completed.
 Miguel Sepulveda, Global Localization Manager, King — @yolocalizo

 Continuous localization challenges

 Similar to Agile localization, implementing continuous localization in your software delivery workflow and making it seamless and efficient is no small feat.
 It comes with its own set of challenges.

 Getting translations right is no easy task, getting them right for a small section of a software product in a short amount of time is even harder.
 Context, consistency, and accuracy become a real challenge.
 So it’s important for translators to learn the product and understand the context.

 Likewise, software teams should understand that planning and understanding the product is crucial for translators to get the translations right.
 Small, unrelated string translation requests make this a bit more complicated.